InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Additional Details of Methodology

 \textbf{Penetration Loss.} Given the signed-distance field of the human pose $\textbf{sdf}_{\boldsymbol h_1}$, we employ a penetration loss to penalize the body-object interpenetration,

 The metric for determining the final pose selection is given by the expression $\mathds{1}(E_{\mathrm{pene}} = 0) / E_{\mathrm{cont}}$.
-We sample one pose from the set of poses generated by all contact maps, based on the metric.
+We sample a pose from the set generated by all contact maps, with higher metrics corresponding to higher selection probability.

-\textbf{Learning-based Interaction Retrieval.} Our interaction retrieval can also be achieved by integrating knowledge from several learning-based algorithms.
+\textbf{Learning-Based Interaction Retrieval.} Our interaction retrieval can also be achieved by integrating knowledge from several learning-based algorithms.
 Although being more complicated, the retrieval can be done without handcraft rules.
-Our pipeline can be divided into followings. (\textbf{i}) Given the text prompt $\boldsymbol{t}$ and the initial human pose $\boldsymbol{a}_1$, we synthesize corresponding images via Stable Diffusion\cite{rombach2022high}. (\textbf{ii}) We follow\cite{han2023chorus} filter out images with low quality in interaction (\textbf{iii}) An off-the-shelf model LEMON\cite{yang2023lemon} is employed to obtain object affordance and human contact, given the generated image paired with human pose $\boldsymbol{a}_1$ and object template.
-The output \textbf{\(\{(l_h^i)_{i=1}^M, (l_o^i)_{i=1}^N\}\)} indicates the contact vert indexes of human and object respectively, and the output $\boldsymbol{T}_1$ indicates the estimated object translation, which is used for initialization in the optimization. (\textbf{iv}) To acquire the object pose, we utilize the optimization to minimize the Chamfer distance between the human vertices and the object vertices, indicated by the contact vertices obtained in the last step.
+Our framework can be divided into following. (\textbf{i}) Given the text prompt $\boldsymbol{t}$ and the initial human pose $\boldsymbol{a}_1$, we synthesize corresponding images via Stable Diffusion~\cite{rombach2022high}. (\textbf{ii}) We follow~\cite{han2023chorus} filter out images with low quality in interaction. (\textbf{iii}) An off-the-shelf model LEMON~\cite{yang2023lemon} is to employed to obtain object affordance and human contact, given the generated image paired with human pose $\boldsymbol{a}_1$ and object template.
+The output \textbf{\(\{(l_h^i)_{i=1}^K, (l_o^i)_{i=1}^K\}\)} indicates the contact vertex indexes of human and object respectively, and the output $\boldsymbol{T}_1$ indicates the estimated object translation, which is used for initialization in the optimization. (\textbf{iv}) To acquire the object pose, we utilize the optimization to minimize the Chamfer distance between the human vertices and the object vertices, indicated by the contact vertices obtained in the last step.